Transfer Money

 Uruguay’s ATMs give U.S. dollars, but just like with Western Union, make sure you’re not the last in line.

-U.S. dollars can also be obtained in some banks in Bolivia.
+U.S. dollars can also be obtained from some banks in Bolivia.
 Chile’s ATM’s do not give U.S. dollars.

-In practice, the current economic situation in Argentina means it is still largely a cash-only economy for foreigners, because most travelers want to get the best rate possible and atm fees are high.
+In practice, the current economic situation in Argentina means it is still largely a cash-only economy for foreigners because most travelers want to get the best rate possible.

-Those who travel to Argentina with foreign cash can exchange it on the black market, such as on Buenos Aires’ Florida Street and still receive considerably more than at a bank or ATM.
+Those who travel to Argentina with foreign cash can exchange it on the black market, such as on Buenos Aires’ Florida Street or ask your hotel for a ‘cueva‘ (‘cave’) to exchange money nearby.

 The Current Black Market Rate: Argentine peso to USD black market rate